 UMD aims to improve diagnosis, prevention, treatment and care for patients and families with an inherited metabolic disease through UMD Catalyst Grants.

 There will be four UMD Catalyst Grant rounds each year and thus there will be a quarterly deadline for submitting applications.
-The upcoming deadline for submitting an application is May 31st, 2024 at 18.00h.
-Each proposal will be reviewed by 3 members of the UMD board and decisions will be made within six weeks after the submission deadline and sent to the applicants with feedback.
+The upcoming deadline for submitting an application is november 10th, 2025 at 18.00h.
+Each proposal will be reviewed by 3 members of the UMD Catalyst Grant review committee and decisions will be made within eight weeks after the submission deadline and sent to the applicants with feedback.

 Formulieren